 Being authentic with what you are representing will never let you down.
-In the beginning when we started Blue Light Labs in Atlanta it was always about trying to appear larger and more corporate / serious.
-As soon as we dropped the act and stopped making excuses it was so much easier to breath and start becoming what we were meant to be in the first place, a web design and marketing agency that does great work and cares about its client’s success.
+In the beginning, when we started Blue Light Labs in Atlanta it was always about trying to appear larger and more corporate/serious.
+As soon as we dropped the act and stopped making excuses it was so much easier to breathe and start becoming what we were meant to be in the first place, a web design, and marketing agency that does great work and cares about its clients success.
 I love this line in Pulp Fiction that Harvey Ketel says to this lady that owns the waste disposal company.
 “Just because you are a character does not mean you have character.”
 That line has always stuck with me.
 I honestly believe that the true nature of an organization comes from its founders and employees.
 People are not purchasing your product or service; they are investing in how you will produce that product or service.

 Create A Clear Message

 Your message can go many ways, but it should always be parallel with your companies branding and disposition.
 Whatever media is being incorporated make sure it’s clear what you are offering and why.
-Short problem – solution examples with a sense of novelty included added into your designs works well.
+Short problem–solution examples with a sense of novelty included added into your designs work well.

 Digital Marketing Channels